hesam-sadri/Midterm_CS510/README.md

 # Midterm_CS510
+important: To run the program you need to download all 3 .R files in a same directory, then source run the Midterm_CS510.R file.

+The data will be downloaded from the internet (yahoo.finance), so you will need internet connection

 This Repository is crated to save the midterm project of CS510 In this project we will use stock market Data and try to predict the future stuck prices, I wonder how many times we would predict successfully.
 I will use different time series models and a sliding window, based on the data in the range of window I will predict tommorrow's market direction.
 Later I will evaluate the correctness of my prediction by comparing it with the real value of the stock.